 If you are new to the process, cut off a small percentage of the plant's fan leaves to be safe.
 At least two full ones should remain.
 You can place the discarded foliage in a tray or a nearby trash can.

+The optimal amount to snip away is anywhere between 10-15%.
+However, you should avoid cutting off more than 20% of the foliage.
+You do not want to defoliate your weed plants too much and stunt its growth accidentally.
 Not to mention, you could cause a nutrient lockout.
-Far fewer leaves on the plant mean the transpiration gets interrupted.
+Fewer leaves on the plant mean the transpiration gets interrupted.
 As a result, nutrients can build up in the roots.
 Make sure to leave the growing tips undisturbed as well.

 Another thing you need to get rid of is any leaves that look old and yellow.
-You would want to remove the exhausted leaves to free up energy that the plant spends to keep them alive.
+You want to remove the exhausted leaves to free up the energy that the plant spends to keep them alive.
 Not to mention, more important areas get better light and air circulation.

-Tips for the Best Cannabis Defoliation results
+Tips for the best cannabis defoliation results